mlnchkdv/mlabs.space/content/cv.md

 </div>
 Applied mathematics and informatics

-Thesis: “*Modeling and parallel algorithms for analysis and synthesis of controlled hybrid dynamic systems*”
+Thesis: “*Modeling and parallel algorithms for analysis and synthesis of controlled hybrid dynamic systems*”.

 Advisor: Prof. Andreichenko D.K.